 Holicong

-Picture this: after winding down a beautiful country drive lined with sycamore trees, your guests are greeted by friendly staff at a beautiful bronze-statue fountain.
-They watch you exchange vows in front of a romantic wrought-iron gazebo, stroll the manicured gardens (and pet miniature ponies!) during cocktail hour, then enjoy a locally-sourced dinner for up to 200 in the historic barn.
+Picture this: After winding down a beautiful country drive lined with up-lit sycamore trees, your guests are greeted by friendly staff at a beautiful bronze-statue fountain.
+They watch you exchange vows in front of a romantic wrought-iron gazebo, tree-lined field or near the natural spring pond.
+Then, they stroll the manicured gardens (and pet miniature ponies or other rescue animals) during cocktail hour, and follow that with a locally sourced, from-scratch dinner for up to 200 in the recently renovated Stonebank Barn, with its vaulted ceilings and windows.
 (Tented outdoor celebrations for 300 are also a possibility.)
 When the celebrating comes to an end, you and your nearest and dearest spend the night in the historic manor house turned charming B&B, which was home to famed American playwright George S. Kaufman in the 1930s.
 Sounds just about perfect, right?
 5281 York Road.

 Get more great content from Philadelphia Wedding: